Skip to content

 What is GitLab DAST?

-The scanner runs as a pipeline job, testing deployed applications for vulnerabilities like SQL injection, cross-site scripting, and security misconfigurations.
+GitLab DAST is part of GitLab’s DevSecOps platform.
+The scanner runs as a standard CI/CD job, testing deployed applications for SQL injection, XSS, CSRF, security misconfigurations, and other runtime flaws.

 Developers can review, dismiss, or create issues for findings without leaving GitLab.